Basketball Referee

 What does a player do to deliberately miss a free throw but not get called for essentially not trying to make it?
 Situation: 2 seconds left, down 2 pts, one free throw coming.
 My kid wants to miss and get a tap in.
 Thanks.

-Asked by Rod K almost 10 years ago
+Asked by Rod K about 10 years ago

 A free thrower is not obligated to make the free throw.
 He must hit the ring and not violate other free throw provisions (entering the lane early, etc.).
 Most players in that situation should throw a flat shot towards the ring, barely ever going above the rim.